Devapo/camunda-jms-connector/README.md

 ## Example usage

 * Start local ActiveMQ JMS.
-Be default it will run on `tcp://localhost:61616?jms.redeliveryPolicy.maximumRedeliveries=1` URL but remember to change it in *application.properties* of your project if you don't go for the default value.
+By default it will run on `tcp://localhost:61616?jms.redeliveryPolicy.maximumRedeliveries=1` URL but remember to change it in *application.properties* of your project if you don't go for the default value.

 * Open the `camunda-jms-test-project` with your favourite IDE.

 * Start the project.
+You can run it as a Spring Boot application with a main class.
 Make sure that you included publisher's and listener's jar in the project.

 * Open web browser and login with `u:u` credentials at `http://localhost:8085/`